Skakarla2023/springboot-prerequisites/08-maven/pom-xml-explained.md

 - Instead of downloading and handling JAR files by yourself, you just declare what you want in `pom.xml` and Maven automates the rest.
 -
 -

+modelVersion : It defines the version of pom model specification, usually 4.0.0. pom model specification : it is the blueprint or schema that defines the structural format of a `pom.xml` file.